samueljmello/github-actions-exercises/02-Context-Information.md

 # Context Information

-Every workflow execution has access to context information during run time.
+Every workflow execution has access to context information during runtime.
 This exercise will show you how to access the different contexts available, and what they mean.

 Additionally, you will learn how to use environment variables within a step.

 ## Note
-In all the examples below, replace `main` with your __default__ branch name:
+In all the examples below, replace `main` with your **default** branch name:

 ## Step 1: Create a new workflow to see different contexts

-1. From the __default__ branch of your repository, create a new branch of code called `feature/context`
+1. From the **default** branch of your repository, create a new branch of code called `feature/context`
 2. Create a new file named `.github/workflows/context.yaml`
 3. Copy the contents below to the newly created file: